 - organizing the data relationships,

-- keeping the users well-informed about how to use Salesforce and supporting them to boost their productivity,
+- keeping the users well-informed about how to use the CRM and offering Salesforce support to them to boost their productivity,

 - as well as helping to meet the business needs and introducing new solutions and changes accordingly.